g-ae/g-ae/README.md

 * 📂 Created a dashboard with Power BI for a corporation so they can supervise their IT infrastructure.
 * 🎮 Created some bots that interact with APIs.

-#### Languages I'm interested in
+#### Some languages I know
-* C# - Learned in school and done some off-school projects.
+* C# - Learned in school and done some off-school projects
-* JavaScript - Self-taught by doing personal projects.
+* JavaScript - Self-taught by doing personal projects
+* Java - Learned in school (Console, Swing and Android)
+* Kotlin - Trying to learn it
-* Python - Self-taught beginner level.
+* Python - Self-taught beginner level

 #### Statistics